Deceptive Sequential Decision-Making via Regularized Policy Optimization: Conclusion

 \section{Conclusion}

 This study demonstrates that active deception strategies can effectively mislead adversaries in fully observable systems with formal performance guarantees under a specified degree of deception.
-We have developed analytic bounds for performance losses in terms of total accumulated rewards and verified the performance of deceptive decision policies in simulations.
+We have developed analytic bounds for performance losses in terms of total accumulated rewards and verified the performance of deceptive decision policies with various scenarios in simulations.
 By ensuring reliable operation under deception, our findings enhance the practical applicability of deception in securing critical systems.
-Future work will explore tradeoffs between optimality and deception under a broader range of adversarial models and alternate definitions of deception.
+Future work will explore tradeoffs between optimality and deception under a broader range of adversarial models, including some model that can expect and react to deception, and alternate definitions of deception.